 Contact the Hemimegalencephaly Program

-If you would like to learn more about our innovative approach to treating hemimegalencephaly, call our Neonatal Neurology and Neonatal Neurocritical Care Program at 202-476-2120.
+If you would like to learn more about our innovative approach to treating hemimegalencephaly, email us or call our Neonatal Neurology and Neonatal Neurocritical Care Program at 202-476-2120.

 Families can contact us directly, or be referred by their doctor or hospital.
 If your baby is having seizures despite taking medication, he or she should be referred as soon as possible.